Code-Institute-Submissions/Rock-Paper-Scissors-91/README.md

 <h1>Testing</h1>

-<p> I checked that the functions for player chocie and computer choice and result were always correct.
+<p> I checked that the functions for player choice and computer choice and result were always correct.
 <p>I ran the desktop version through Lighthouse and checked it reached the acceptable scores for accessibility, SEO, performance etc</p>

 <img src="./assests/images/readme/desktop.png">